 MD Vs. DO

-Both are fully licensed medical doctors with virtually identical training.
-The distinction is that a DO studies osteopathic medicine, which is a type of alternative medicine that emphasizes the relationship between structure and function in the body.
+Both are fully licensed medical doctors with virtually identical training, but a DO studies osteopathic medicine—a type of alternative medicine that emphasizes how structure and function are related in the body.

 Acute vs. Chronic

 Acute injuries are the result of a specific event, like trauma from an injury.
 Chronic injuries persist over time, and may be a standalone condition or may result as a complication of an acute injury.